Skip to main content

 New York Teacher

-Listen to MAP’s Classroom Café podcast, in which outside experts discuss a wide range of wellness topics.
-The monthly podcast is available on your favorite podcast platform or at Classroom Café here on the website.
+One key resource is the Brewing Wellness podcast, produced by MAP, in which outside experts discuss a wide range of wellness topics.
+The podcast, released on the last Tuesday of each month, is available on your favorite podcast platform or on the UFT website.

-MΑP is also a state provider of continuing education credits for school social workers and licensed mental health counselors.
-Through MAP, counselors and social workers have access to an array of clinical courses (some discounted and some free) to help enhance their work.
+Through LearnUFT, MAP is a state provider of continuing education credits for school social workers, licensed psychologists and licensed mental health counselors.
+See the schedule of clinical courses (some discounted, some free) on the UFT website under LearnUFT.

-You can contact MAP by calling 212-701-9620 from 10 a.m. to 6 p.m.
+Contact MAP at 212-701-9620, from 10 a.m. to 6 p.m.
 Monday to Friday during the school year, and from 9 a.m. to 5:15 p.m.
-Monday to Thursday during the summer, or by emailing mapinfo@uft.org.
+Monday to Thursday in the summer, or by emailing mapinfo@uft.org.
 You will get a reply within two business days.
-Don’t forget to follow MAP on Instagram at @uftmap.